taylorplumer/classifiers-dash/README.md

 ![](https://github.com/taylorplumer/classifiers-dash/blob/master/resources/classifier-dash-app_screenshot.png)

+A demo deployed to Heroku is available for viewing at the following address: <https://classifier-dash-app.herokuapp.com/>

+The demo is not mobile friendly so please view on desktop/PC for full functionality.

 ### Summary
 This repository contains working code for deploying a binary classificaiton model selection tool to a Dash app locally.